spaceadh/FairLottery/README.md

 1. Allow a user to be able to write prize values.
 It should take in Integer values only as prizes are to be written in Int Form.
 If not a number, it should exit the program gracefully.
 2. Allow user to write the Names of the winners.
 The winners should be in String form.
 The names may or may fail to match the the number of(length) of the prizes writen earlier.
-3. Ensure that the number of winners entered, do not exceed the number of prizes, as this will limit one of the guidelines set, that there is no splitting of prizes.
-Hence, number of prizes can be as many as possible, but number of winners cannot.
-4. Sort the Prizes: First, it will need to sort the prize values in ascending order.
+3. Sort the Prizes: First, it will need to sort the prize values in ascending order.
-5. Initialize Allocation: Create a data structure to track the allocation of prizes to winners.
+4. Initialize Allocation: Create a data structure to track the allocation of prizes to winners.
 NB: I chose Hashmap, due to its ability to deal with
     1. Flexibility with data types.
     2. Prevention of duplicate keys.
     3. Ease of implementation for key-value pair storage/addition(using'put') and retrieval(using 'get').
-6. Allocate Prizes: Allocate prizes to winners in a way that minimizes the range of total values among them.
+5. Allocate Prizes: Allocate prizes to winners in a way that minimizes the range of total values among them.

 ### Explaining the allocatePrizes function.